Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Flow field reconstruction in Rayleigh--B e nard convection

-Figure \ref{fig_uvt_comp} presents reconstruction results for the primitive flow variables, including the velocity components $u_x^{\ast}$, $u_y^{\ast}$, and the temperature field $T^{\ast}$, while figure \ref{fig_grad_comp} shows the reconstruction of gradient-related quantities, including the vorticity $\omega_z^{\ast}$, horizontal temperature gradient $\partial_{x^{\ast}}T^{\ast}$, and the $Q$-value $Q^{\ast}$, for a representative input sample using both the T2F and T2F+PINN models in the RB convection system.
+Figure \ref{fig_uvt_comp} presents reconstruction results for the primitive flow variables, including the velocity components $u_x^{\ast}$, $u_y^{\ast}$ and the temperature field $T^{\ast}$, while figure \ref{fig_grad_comp} shows the reconstruction of gradient-related quantities, including the vorticity $\omega_z^{\ast}$, horizontal temperature gradient $\partial_{x^{\ast}}T^{\ast}$ and the $Q$ value $Q^{\ast}$, for a representative input sample using both the T2F and T2F+PINN models in the RB convection system.
 The numerical values shown beneath each reconstructed field indicate the corresponding normalized $L_{2}$ error $\epsilon$.
 We can see that both models successfully capture the spatial flow structures.
-Specifically, the differences in reconstruction errors of $u_x^{\ast}$ and $u_y^{\ast}$ between the two models within 1\% (see figures \ref{fig_uvt_comp}\textit{d,e,g,h}).
-However, the temperature field reconstructed by the T2F+PINN model exhibits an error approximately 57\% higher than that of the T2F model (see figures \ref{fig_uvt_comp}\textit{f,i}), suggesting that the T2F model is more effective at reconstructing primitive physical variables in this case.
-Nevertheless, the T2F model displays noticeable blurring in the reconstructed velocity and temperature fields, which leads to degraded accuracy in the derived gradient-related quantities (see figures \ref{fig_grad_comp}\textit{d--f}).
-In contrast, the T2F+PINN model mitigates such artifacts by incorporating physical constraints from the governing equations during training, resulting in flow reconstructions that are more physically consistent with the underlying dynamics (see figures \ref{fig_grad_comp}\textit{g--i}).
+Specifically, the differences in reconstruction errors of $u_x^{\ast}$ and $u_y^{\ast}$ between the two models are within 1 \% (see figure \ref{fig_uvt_comp}\textit{d,e,g,h}).
+However, the temperature field reconstructed by the T2F+PINN model exhibits an error approximately 57 \% higher than that of the T2F model (see figure \ref{fig_uvt_comp}\textit{f,i}), suggesting that the T2F model is more effective at reconstructing primitive physical variables in this case.
+Nevertheless, the T2F model displays noticeable blurring in the reconstructed velocity and temperature fields, which leads to degraded accuracy in the derived gradient-related quantities (see figure \ref{fig_grad_comp}\textit{d--f}).
+In contrast, the T2F+PINN model mitigates such artefacts by incorporating physical constraints from the governing equations during training, resulting in flow reconstructions that are more physically consistent with the underlying dynamics (see figure \ref{fig_grad_comp}\textit{g--i}).
 The representative sample captures the cold plume located near the centre of the RB convection domain, which is an important feature for flow perception and environment inference by navigating agents \citep{xu2023longdistance}.
 It is worth noting that in this specific case, the T2F model achieves a slightly lower error in the reconstructed temperature gradient.
 This discrepancy is attributed to stochastic variability within the test dataset rather than indicating a consistent performance trend.
 To illustrate the dynamic reconstruction process of the T2F model for the RB convection, the corresponding video can be viewed in the supplementary movie 2.